fit-r2lab/demo-cefore/README.md

 You should have an account and a reserved slice on R2lab and have installed a few software on your machine.

 * To sign up and reserve a slice, click [here](https://r2lab.inria.fr/tuto-010-registration.md).
-* To install the R2lab companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).
+* To install the few companion software, click [here](https://r2lab.inria.fr/tuto-030-nepi-ng-install.md).

-You need to run the publisher on a host of your choice.
-We provide a Dockerfile (within the publisher directory) that is ready to use for the demo including Cefore and iperf binaries.
-The docker host is assumed to have docker already installed.
+You need to run the publisher on some host of your choice.
+We provide a Dockerfile (within the publisher directory) that is ready to use for the demo with Cefore and iperf binaries installed.
 To build the corresponding docker image, run on an empty directory of the publisher host the following command:

 * docker build -t cefore_publisher .